 When tax season rolls around, everyone gets to work — and your HOA is no exception.
 Homeowners associations are non-profit organizations.
 Non-profit organizations are considered a business and, therefore, obligated to file taxes like any other corporation.
 The process can be confusing for those who have never done it.
-So, here’s a guide on HOA tax returns and how you can prepare for it.
+So, here’s a guide on HOA tax returns and how you can prepare for them.

 Everything You Need to Know About HOA Tax Returns